 The Lower Level of the Gallery building (rooms B1-B7) is now closed to the public until completion of the project in Spring 2019.
-These rooms will be undergoing major refurbishment to expand and improve the spaces devoted to Scottish art, the first phase of which is to remove the artworks hanging here.
-Many of these artworks will be temporarily redisplayed elsewhere within the Gallery building.
+These rooms will be undergoing major refurbishment to expand and improve the spaces devoted to Scottish art.
+Many of the artworks from these rooms will be temporarily redisplayed elsewhere within the Gallery building.

-Other rooms on the Ground Level (rooms 2-13) and the Upper Level South (rooms 14-18) will, on occasion, be closed temporarily, to allow for the re-hanging of works from the Lower Level.
+Other rooms on the Ground Level (rooms 2-13) and the Upper Level South (rooms 14-18) will, on occasion, be closed temporarily, to allow for the re-hanging of works from elsewhere.

-Later in 2016, and early in 2017, other rooms will close to the public; specifically, rooms 1, 8, 15, and 16.
+Later in 2017, other rooms will close to the public; specifically, rooms 1, 8, 15, and 16.
 Details relating to these later room closures will be available here in the future.

 Where can I now find Scottish art at the Scottish National Gallery?